ray-project/kuberay/ray-operator/DEVELOPMENT.md

 # Step 2: Modify KubeRay source code
 # For example, add a log "Hello KubeRay" in the function `Reconcile` in `raycluster_controller.go`.

-# Step 3: Build a Docker image
+# Step 3: Build an image
 #         This command will copy the source code directory into the image, and build it.
 # Command: IMG={IMG_REPO}:{IMG_TAG} make docker-build
 IMG=kuberay/operator:nightly make docker-build